Koenvh1/ets2-local-radio/README.md

 However, you can add those yourself if you so desire.

 **Supported maps:**
 ETS2: Default, Going East, Scandinavia, France, Italy, ProMods, RusMap, Southern Russia, Project Balkans*, Egypt Add-on, YKS Turkey*, Russian Open Spaces*, The Great Steppe and Italy Map.
+ATS: California, Nevada, Arizona, New Mexico, Viva Mexico, Coast to Coast*.
 \*Disabled by default
-ATS: California, Nevada, Arizona, New Mexico, Viva Mexico.

 **It's available in over 20 languages!**
 Not available in yours?
 [Translate it](https://koenvh.nl/translate).
 I will add it in the next release.